R-CVP is the name of a combination of cancer drugs used to treat low grade non-Hodgkin lymphoma. It is made up of the drugs:

 - a high level of sugar in your blood

-- an increase in a certain type of fat called LDH in your blood
+- a high level of a substance (enzyme) called LDH in your blood

 - a low level of calcium in your blood